Keep your cool with simple A/C maintenance

 Take control of home energy costs

-If it’s time to replace your air conditioner, choose an energy-efficient model with two-stage cooling, such as the XC-14 from Lennox.
+- If it’s time to replace your air conditioner, choose an energy-efficient model with multi stage cooling, such as the XC25 from Lennox.
 Two levels of operation allow you to rely on the low setting most of the time.

 - Prepare dinner on your outdoor grill to help reduce your air conditioner’s load.

 - Check ducts for air leaks, including holes or separated sections.